lvps/389ds-server/README.md

 Requirements
 ------------
 This role requires Ansible 1.4 or higher.
-Currently it supports only Red Hat-based systems with systemd  (RHEL 7.x, CentOS 7.x)
+Currently it supports only Red Hat-based systems with systemd  (RHEL 7.x, CentOS 7.x).
+It is assumed that proper hostname is configured and resolving works fine.

 Role Variables
 --------------